European Factors to Watch-Shares seen falling at open; focus on PMIs

 HSBC

-rules that can result in jail sentences for senior bankers, but only one has
+about new rules that can result in jail sentences for senior bankers, but only

-resigned, and that was mainly due to extra demands on his time, the bank said.
+one has resigned, and that was mainly due to extra demands on his time, the bank

 GERMAN BANKS